About Joe Sherlock

 Opinions: I've been opinionated since I was four or five.
 And never afraid to voice mine.
 (At first, my parents thought that was cute.
 Later ... very annoying.)
 I've been interested in politics since high school; the first Presidential election I followed was 1960.
 I watched the Kennedy-Nixon debate on television and, on election night, sat in front of the set with a piece of graph paper, plotting the returns as they came in and trying to extrapolate and project a winner.

-I describe my politics as Pragmatic - Libertarian with a small dash of conservative Republican.
+I describe my politics as Pragmatic - somewhat Libertarian mixed with a substantial dose of social and fiscal Conservatism.
 I used to consider myself Centrist.
 Until the Center shifted.

 Writing: Over the years, I've had articles published in numerous magazines - business, technical and automotive.
 I'm a three-time winner of the Golden Quill Award - for writing and publishing - from Old Cars Weekly.
 For eight years, I wrote a newspaper column, Doin' Business.
 I have authored or co-authored a total of seven books and contributed to several others.

-Life: I'm happily married - once only, in 1966 - to the love of my life and have two wonderful grown children.
+Life: I'm happily married - once only, since 1966 - to the love of my life and have two wonderful grown children.
 I live in the Pacific Northwest (Southwest Washington), although I spent the first 35 years of my life in the Philadelphia area.
+I am also a cancer survivor.

 Essays/Musings/Rants: You'll find them here.